wiiu-env/PayloadLoaderInstaller/README.md

 Load the Installer with the [PayloadLoaderInstallerEnvironment](https://github.com/wiiu-env/PayloadLoaderInstallerEnvironment) or [homebrew_on_menu_plugin](https://github.com/wiiu-env/homebrew_on_menu_plugin).

-- Coldbooting into the PayloadLoader can only be activated if you launch the installer from an environment that has been loaded by the PayloadLoader.
-This ensures the PayloadLoader is actually working properly before coldbooting into it.
+- Coldbooting into the Payload-Loader can only be activated if you launch the installer from an environment that has been loaded by the Payload-Loader.
+This ensures the Payload-Loader is actually working properly before coldbooting into it.
-- **Launching the PayloadLoader Installer from the browser won't let change the boot title to PayloadLoader.**
+- **Launching the Payload-Loader Installer from the browser won't let change the boot title to Payload-Loader.**
 - The PayloadFromRPX can only be updated when coldbooting into the Wii U Menu.
 - Coldbooting can only be activated when the installer recognizes the PayloadFromRPX.
 - The installer is only designed to work with a unmodifed system. **If your have modified the Health & Safety Application or system.xml in the past the installer may fail**